 For the most up-to-date features and improvements, we recommend deploying EDG with Tableau Server 2022.1.7 and later.

 The reference architecture described in this Guide supports the following Tableau clients: Web authoring with compatible browsers, Tableau Mobile and Tableau Desktop version 2021.2.1 or later.
 Other Tableau clients (Tableau Prep, Bridge, etc.) have not yet been validated with the reference architecture.

 The first version of the Tableau Server reference architecture introduces the following scenarios and features:

 - Client pre-authentication: Tableau clients (Desktop, Mobile, Web Authoring) authenticate with the corporate authentication provider in the web tier before accessing the internal Tableau Server.
-This process is managed by configuring an authN plug-in on the reverse proxy server.
-See Web proxy tier.
+This process is managed by configuring an authN plug-in on the Tableau Server Independent Gateway acting as reverse proxy server.
+See Part 5 - Configuring Web Tier.

 - Zero trust deployment: Because all traffic to Tableau Servers is pre-authenticated, the entire Tableau deployment operates in a private subnet that does not require a trusted connection.

 - External repository: The reference architecture specifies installing the Tableau repository onto an external PostgreSQL database, allowing DBAs to manage, optimise, scale and back up the repository as a generic database.